jgraha8/libautoptr/README.md

 during construction of the object.
 The object destructor, then needs to have as the first statement a check for whether or not the object is to be destroyed (this is based on the reference count).
-For our example @c my_struct, its destructor looks like
+For our example my_struct, its destructor looks like

     void my_struct_dtor( struct my_struct *my_struct )